slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On pessimism

 <!--
-> *"Criticism without creativity is just pessimism.
-The honest way to critique is to create the alternative."
--- Naval Ravikant*
 > *"Both optimists and pessimists contribute to society.
 The optimist invents the aeroplane, the pessimist the parachute."
 -- George Bernard Shaw*
-> *"To see if they really think that things are getting worse, ask them if they'd rather live in the future or in the past."
--- Naval Ravikant*
 > *"Worry gives small things a big shadow."
 -- Swedish Proverb*
+> *"Criticism without creativity is just pessimism.
+The honest way to critique is to create the alternative."
+"To see if they really think that things are getting worse, ask them if they'd rather live in the future or in the past."
+-- Naval Ravikant*

 - the seduction of pessimism: optimism sounds like a sales pitch. pessimism sounds like someone trying to help you.
 - organisms that treat threats as more urgent than oportunities have a better chance to survive and reproduce.